A strong tremor shook the Campi Flegrei area, with a magnitude 2,4 shock distinctly felt shortly before 17 p.m. today, February 15, 2025.

 Seismic swarm and recordings

-The National Observatory of Geophysics and Volcanology has announced the conclusion of the seismic swarm that began at 23:23 PM the previous day, preliminarily consisting of 10 shocks.
-The most intense shock, with a magnitude of 2.3, was recorded at 23:29 PM, with its epicenter in the Gulf of Pozzuoli.
-Local authorities continue to monitor the situation carefully, trying to ensure the safety of citizens.
+The National Observatory of Geophysics and Volcanology announced the conclusion of the seismic swarm that began at 23:23 PM the previous day, and which consisted of 10 tremors.
+The strongest tremor, with a magnitude of 2.3, was recorded at 23:29 PM, with its epicenter in the Gulf of Pozzuoli.
+Local authorities continue to monitor the situation closely, seeking to ensure the safety of citizens.